Sprutocean/Audata/README.md

 Right now we are building the UI so anyone can delete the audios that were previously contributed.

-# 🖥️ USAGE EXAMPLES: How you can use what we do?
+# 🖥️ Use Cases: How you can use what we do?
 Scientific research
 ---
 **The Challenge:**